 (1335 West Summit Pkwy Spokane, WA / 509.313.8036)

-Best brunch with a view.
+Delicious lunch menu, with a spectacular patio view.
 Located in Kendall Yards, right on the river.
 You get a great view of the water and downtown Spokane.
 I love watching people run on the Centennial Trail while I consume large amounts of calories.
-They use fresh, local ingredients and their meals are just the right size for my belly.
-I love trying new foods here.
-This is where I learned to love brussel sprouts, and for that, it holds a special place in my heart.
+Their lunch menu is made up of a couple sandwiches, salads, and soups.
+They keep it pretty simple for lunch, and you can try more options if you stop in for their breakfast or dinner.
+They use fresh, local ingredients and the portions are just the right size.
+Their bread steals the show and you can buy it by the loaf, made fresh each day.

 Aloha Island Grill

 (1724 N Monroe Street Spokane, WA / 509.327.4270)

 This is authentic Hawaiian food for a good price.
 Aloha is best enjoyed on a beautiful, sunny day.
 They don’t have an indoor seating area but there are picnic tables outside.
 It’s packaged to-go, so it’s a great place if you are in a hurry and can’t eat there.
 Their teriyaki flavoring is like nothing else.
 Sweet and savory.
 They must marinate the meat for days to pack in that much flavor.
 Eat, enjoy, and pretend that you are in Hawaii.